Koah-pau

 Koah-pau or gua bao or cuapao also known as a pork belly bun, ambiguously as bao, or erroneously as bao bun, is a type of lotus leaf bun originating from Fujianese cuisine in China.
-It is also a popular snack in Taiwan, Singapore, Malaysia, Philippines, and Nagasaki Chinatown in Japan.
+It is also a popular snack in Taiwan, Singapore, Malaysia, the Philippines, and Nagasaki Chinatown in Japan.

 It consists of a slice of stewed meat and condiments sandwiched between flat steamed bread known as lotus leaf bread (荷葉餅 (héyèbǐng)).
 The lotus leaf bread is typically 6–8 cm in size, semi-circular and flat in form, with a horizontal fold that, when opened, gives the appearance that it has been sliced.
 The traditional filling for gua bao is a slice of red-cooked pork belly, typically dressed with stir-fried suan cai (pickled mustard greens), coriander, and ground peanuts.

 Etymology

-In Hokkien, the word gua/cua (割/刈 (koah)) means to cut by drawing the knife through an object.
-Bao/Pao (包; pau) means "bun", so the name bao bun is redundant.
-The word bao (包) in Mandarin without any qualifiers is generally used to refer to baozi.
+In Hokkien, the word gua or cua (割/刈 (koah)) means to cut by drawing the knife through an object.
+In the context of food, bao or pao (包; Pe̍h-ōe-jī: pau) means "bun", which makes the term "bao bun" redundant.
+In Mandarin, bao (包) is used to name various types of buns and breads (such as baozi).
+However, it is uncommon for bao (包) to be used in isolation when referring to these foods.